FAQS for booked clients

 - Can I add on hours with my photographer?

 Absolutely.
 We block out the entire day for your wedding, so you can let us know how little or how much you want.
-You can change your package as you please at any stage in the lead up to your day.
+You can add on hours for the photographer/s at any stage in the lead up to your day.

 - When will my photographer be starting and finishing?